-The Company believes its existing sources of liquidity and funds expected to be generated from operations will provide adequate cash to fund the Company's anticipated cash needs for the next twelve months.
+The Company believes its existing sources of liquidity and funds expected to be generated from operations will provide adequate cash to fund the Company's anticipated cash needs for the next twelve months, including the anticipated required payment to UICC during this period.

 In an effort to secure additional wafer supply, the Company may from time to time consider various financial arrangements including joint ventures with, minority investments in, advance purchase payments to, loans to, or similar arrangements with independent wafer manufacturers in exchange for committed wafer capacity.
 To the extent the Company pursues any such additional financial arrangements, additional debt or equity financing may be required.
 There can be no assurance that any such additional funding could be obtained when needed or, if available, on terms acceptable to the Company.